Skateboarding Injuries and Safety Tips

 All helmets should meet or exceed the safety standards of the U.S. Consumer Product Safety Commission or the Snell Memorial Foundation.

-A properly fitting helmet will help prevent head injuries, and should include the following features:
+A proper fitting helmet will help prevent head injuries, and should include these features:

 - Sits low on the forehead.